The Diet Chef

 It's so easy to make and has so many wonderful flavors and textures, each bite makes you want another.
 Seriously, it's just as good as the halibut I've had in restaurants.
 And in a lot of cases, it's even better!

-But, don't take my word for it, try this halibut recipe for yourself and let me know what you think in the comments below!
+But don't take my word for it, try this delicious halibut recipe for yourself and let me know what you think in the comments below!

-Oh, and for even more recipes, make sure to check out my Youtube channel or Instagram page.
-I post new ones on them almost every day.
+Oh, and for even more easy recipes, make sure to check out my Youtube, Instagram, and TikTok pages.

 Black olives and pine nuts on top of halibut fillets on a white plate.